Eggbertx/tiled-sphere/README.md

 # tiled-sphere
-An experimental map reader for [Tiled](mapeditor.org/) XML and JSON maps that will hopefully eventually turn into a useful map engine
+An experimental map reader for [Tiled](mapeditor.org/) XML and JSON maps that will hopefully eventually turn into a useful Sphere map engine.
+Maybe I'll make it platform agnostic so it can be used for other JavaScript stuff, but that won't be a priority.

 ## Usage
 Currently this doesn't actually do anything interesting, it just parses the map files for testing.
 When that fully works, I'll start working on actually rendering them.